Celestica (NYSE:CLS) Issues FY 2022 Earnings Guidance

-Celestica (NYSE:CLS – Get Rating) (TSE:CLS) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $1.550-$1.750 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.400.
+Celestica (NYSE:CLS – Get Rating) (TSE:CLS) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $1.550-$1.750 for the period, compared to the Thomson Reuters consensus estimate of $1.400.
 The company issued revenue guidance of $6.30 B-, compared to the consensus revenue estimate of $6.34 billion.Celestica also updated its FY 2025 guidance to $2.000-$ EPS.

-A number of research analysts have recently commented on the company.
-TD Securities raised their price target on Celestica from $11.50 to $12.50 and gave the company a hold rating in a report on Friday, January 28th.
-Canaccord Genuity Group raised their target price on Celestica from $12.00 to $13.50 in a research note on Friday, January 28th.
-Royal Bank of Canada raised their target price on Celestica from $11.00 to $13.00 and gave the company a sector perform rating in a research note on Friday, January 28th.
-Canaccord Genuity Group raised their target price on Celestica from $12.00 to $13.50 in a research note on Friday, January 28th.
-Finally, Zacks Investment Research upgraded Celestica from a hold rating to a buy rating and set a $14.00 price objective for the company in a research report on Wednesday, February 2nd.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and one has assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Celestica currently has a consensus rating of Hold and a consensus price target of $12.50.
+Several equities analysts have weighed in on CLS shares.
+Royal Bank of Canada raised their price objective on Celestica from $11.00 to $13.00 and gave the company a sector perform rating in a research note on Friday, January 28th.
+Zacks Investment Research upgraded shares of Celestica from a hold rating to a buy rating and set a $14.00 price target on the stock in a report on Wednesday, February 2nd.
+StockNews.com initiated coverage on Celestica in a research note on Thursday.
+They issued a strong-buy rating on the stock.
+Canaccord Genuity Group boosted their price objective on Celestica from $12.00 to $13.50 in a research report on Friday, January 28th.
+Finally, Canaccord Genuity Group lifted their target price on Celestica from $12.00 to $13.50 in a research note on Friday, January 28th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating, one has assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $12.50.

-A number of institutional investors have recently modified their holdings of the business.
-Norges Bank acquired a new position in shares of Celestica in the 4th quarter valued at $12,972,000.
-Millennium Management LLC boosted its stake in shares of Celestica by 158.3% in the 4th quarter.
-Millennium Management LLC now owns 727,562 shares of the technology company’s stock valued at $8,098,000 after purchasing an additional 445,852 shares during the last quarter.
-Cubist Systematic Strategies LLC boosted its stake in shares of Celestica by 75.9% in the 4th quarter.
-Cubist Systematic Strategies LLC now owns 165,102 shares of the technology company’s stock valued at $1,839,000 after purchasing an additional 71,231 shares during the last quarter.
-Legal & General Group Plc boosted its stake in shares of Celestica by 2.7% in the 4th quarter.
-Legal & General Group Plc now owns 109,567 shares of the technology company’s stock valued at $1,223,000 after purchasing an additional 2,927 shares during the last quarter.
-Finally, JPMorgan Chase & Co. boosted its stake in shares of Celestica by 30.7% in the 4th quarter.
-JPMorgan Chase & Co. now owns 87,795 shares of the technology company’s stock valued at $977,000 after purchasing an additional 20,608 shares during the last quarter.
-60.38% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of CLS.
+UBS Group AG raised its position in shares of Celestica by 16.1% during the 3rd quarter.
+UBS Group AG now owns 7,154 shares of the technology company’s stock valued at $64,000 after buying an additional 993 shares in the last quarter.
+Wells Fargo & Company MN lifted its stake in Celestica by 13.7% during the second quarter.
+Wells Fargo & Company MN now owns 10,157 shares of the technology company’s stock worth $80,000 after purchasing an additional 1,221 shares during the last quarter.
+Legal & General Group Plc boosted its holdings in shares of Celestica by 2.7% in the 4th quarter.
+Legal & General Group Plc now owns 109,567 shares of the technology company’s stock worth $1,223,000 after purchasing an additional 2,927 shares in the last quarter.
+JustInvest LLC increased its position in shares of Celestica by 34.4% during the 4th quarter.
+JustInvest LLC now owns 14,057 shares of the technology company’s stock valued at $156,000 after purchasing an additional 3,598 shares during the last quarter.
+Finally, Jane Street Group LLC purchased a new position in shares of Celestica during the 3rd quarter valued at about $125,000.
+Institutional investors and hedge funds own 60.38% of the company’s stock.

 Further Reading